rightjs/rightjs-docs/docs/en/docs/dom/element.md

 * 'html'    - a source code to fill up the innerHTML property
 * 'class'   - CSS class name(s) for the element
 * 'style'   - a hash (or string) of styles to be preset
-* 'observe' - a hash of events to observe
 * 'on'      - same as `'observe'`

 Everything will be handled in one flow.